ucrcsedept/galah/docs/src/galah.api/commands/reset_password.rst

 Reference
 ---------

-.. function:: reset_password(email, new_password):
+.. function:: reset_password(email[, new_password = '']):

     :param email: The email of the user to change the password of.

     :param new_password: The new password for the user.
+You can reset the password to a blank password to require the user to log in through OAuth2.

 Example Usage
 -------------